Fox Professing

 Joffe, Justin M., & Albee, George (Eds.).
 (1981).
 Prevention Through Political Action and Social Change.
 Hanover, NH: University Press of New England.

-Kelman, H. C. (1968).
-A time to speak: On human values and social research.
+Kelman, Herbert C. (1968).
+A Time to Speak: On Human Values and Social Research.
 San Francisco: Jossey-Bass.

 Lerner, Michael.
 (1991).
 Surplus Powerlessness: The Psychodynamics of Everyday Life . . . and the Psychology of Individual and Social Transformation (revised ed).
 Humanities Press.